ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Domain Details

 While typical PDDL domains for Blocksworld also include a predicate for the agent holding a block in its hand, since our image observation space does not show the agent, we instead define a simplified version of the domain with only a single action that moves a block to the top of a specified column.

 The full PDDL domain for ViPlan-BW can be seen in Figure~\ref{pddl:Blocksworld}.
 Note that the \texttt{rightOf} and \texttt{leftOf} predicates are never actually used in the \texttt{moveBlock} action; however they are still filled in by the VLM when enumerating all predicates, and can thus serve as a way of measuring the VLM's awareness of spatial directions such as left and right.
-An example of a problem that works with the domain can be seen in Figure~\ref{pddl:Blocksworld_problem}.
 The domain and problem files can be given to a classical planner to compute a plan.